 That depends on how you define "worship".

-If you define it as "inappropriate obeisance to the dictates of church leaders", I would say yes - the church does encourage this.
+However, if you define worship as "inappropriate obeisance to the dictates of church leaders", I would say yes - the church does encourage this.
 Though, here too we must ask what constitutes "inappropriate".
-In my view, it basically boils down to whether the teachings of the church encourages its members to abdicate the throne of their own mind - whether it encourages them to think and act, in relation to questions and circumstances that weigh on the question of the church's validity, its leader's authority, and any subject of special interest to the church, differently than they would when facing analogous questions and circumstances that do not pose such a threat.
+In my view, it basically boils down to whether the teachings of the church encourages its members to abdicate the throne of their own mind.
+That is - whether it encourages them to think and act, in relation to questions and circumstances that weigh on the question of the church's validity, its leader's authority, and any subject of special interest to the church, differently than they would when facing analogous questions and circumstances that do not pose such a threat.

 Elsewhere, I've written the following in relation to this topic:

 One of the oldest accusations that has been leveled against the LDS church is that it “brainwashes” its members.
 This accusation is both annoying and perplexing to most members of the church, who, in contrast, feel that the church is a strong advocate for education, intelligent inquiry, and free-thinking… I believe that the church does _both_ of these things, and the fact that it does both is a big part of why this can be a frustrating, even confusing, debate.

 But, _how?_ - If the church’s teachings, policies and so on are, actually, _both_ promoting free thinking _and_ controlling the thoughts of its members, how is this taking place?